 Especially Thisio, apart from the newly released movies, shows classic movies from the ’50s and ’60s, such as Hitchcock’s “Vertigo” and Wyler’s “Roman Holiday”.
 What better than watching these movies in a cinema as old as the movies themselves, in a warm summer night in the city, right under the Acropolis?

-Latest News: Cine Thisio is featured in the Top 10 Open Air Cinema of the World by CNN!
+Latest News: Cine Thisio is featured in the Top 10 Coolest Cinemas in the World by CNN!
 See the article here!
 We wrote it first ;).